Traditional Chinese Medicine for Dark Circles

-TCM practitioners often treat dark circles with acupuncture treatment combined with herbal formula.
-For dark circles caused by qi deficiency in kidneys, Liu Wei Di Huang Wan, an herbal formula can be prescribed.
+TCM practitioners often use acupuncture combined with herbal formula.
+For dark circles caused by qi deficiency in kidneys, Liu Wei Di Huang Wan, an herbal formula can be used.
 It has been traditionally used to nourish the energy of the kidneys.
-It can be helpful to treat dark circles caused by qi deficiency in kidneys.
+It can be helpful for dark circles caused by qi deficiency in kidneys.
 It contains herbs include Shu Di Huang, Shan Zhu Yu, Shan Yao, Ze Xie, Mu Dan Pi and Fu Ling.

 1) Liu Wei Di Huang Wan, also known as Six Flavor Teapills, can be used to nourish the energy of the kidneys.
 It can be helpful for dark circles caused by kidney dysfunction.